-The following will cause heels to dry out and eventually crack:
+The following will cause fissures on heels to dry out and eventually crack:

 Below to the left is a picture of a severe case of heel fissures secondary to excessively dry callused skin.
 To the right is simple heel fissuring.

-So what is the big deal about heel fissures?
+So what is the big deal about cracked heel fissures?

 Many people find it to be cosmetically unacceptable, particularly women who wear very dressy shoes.
 Some people find the heel fissures to be painful.
 Initially as the skin begins to split there is not too much pain, but as the fissure deepens (and lengthens) it eventually affects healthy skin and will begin to hurt.
 It is like any other cut you may have on your body with the exception that you are walking on it. (ouch!)